remmji/frontend-mentor-2/README.md

 2.ecommerce-product-page - https://my-app-remmji.vercel.app/

 I expanded project by few other products to show more advanced state management and more complicated logic.
-Functional cart (add and remove), checkout form, lightbox, counters,animated page transitions, animated buttons,text,hamburger.Tried to follow UX/UI standards.
+Functional cart (add and remove), checkout form, lightbox, counters,animated page transitions, animated buttons,text,hamburger.Tried to follow UX/UI standards.For most of animations I used framer-motion.